elastos/Elastos.Wiki/docs/2.learn/mainchain/bpos.md

 Stakers should consider the following factors when selecting a validator:

-- **Mining reward**
+1. **Mining reward**

 The higher the total staking rights, the lower the staking return.
 Stakers should select validators with relatively low staking rights.

+2. **Critical value of the validator's total staking rights**

+If a validator's staking rights fall below 80,000, it becomes inactive.
+Therefore, it is unwise to select a validator whose total staking rights are close to this critical value.

+3. **Distribution of pledge time of staked tokens**

+Stakers should select validator with the same or longer pledge time for most of the staked tokens on the node.

-- **Operation quality of the node**
+4. **Operation quality of the node**

 Mining reward is not the only deciding factor.
 If a validator engages in malicious behavior, its stakers will not earn any rewards and may even be penalized.
 Therefore, the signature and block generation rate of the node is another important factor to consider.
 This helps to ensure that there are more high-quality nodes in the community.

-- **Critical value of the validator's total staking rights**

-If a validator's staking rights fall below 80,000, it becomes inactive.
-Therefore, it is unwise to select a validator whose total staking rights are close to this critical value.

-- **Distribution of pledge time of staked tokens**

-Stakers should select validator with the same or longer pledge time for most of the staked tokens on the node.